Italy's PD says open to 5-Star's demand to cut number of MPs

-“We are in favor of reducing the number of the members of parliament as long there are constitutional guarantees,” the center-left party said in a statement.
+“We are in favor of reducing the number of the members of parliament as long there are constitutional guarantees,” the centre-left party said in a statement.

 The PD and the anti-establishment 5-Star are holding talks on the possibility of forming a new government after the collapse of the previous coalition made up of 5-Star and the far-right League party.